moon004/YouDeez/README.md

 All the Downloaded audio will be cached into [Indexed db](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).

 ## Contribute to YouDeez
-Any issues are welcome, if you are sending pull request, make sure to include test files, this project obeys the ([Airbnb coding style](https://github.com/airbnb/javascript)), well not entrirely.
+Any issues are welcome, if you are sending pull request, make sure to include test files, this project obeys the ([Airbnb coding style](https://github.com/airbnb/javascript)), well not entirely.
 Please do not hesitate to drop me a mail at herodotus94@gmail.com